mitchellkolb/java-ball-game/README.md

 # Project Details

 ## Introduction
-This project was created to apply Java's object-oriented principles and demonstrate the implementation of a simple game using standard libraries and array lists.
+This project was assigned to me so I could apply Java's object-oriented principles with a simple game using standard libraries and array lists.
 The game includes different types of balls, each with unique behaviors and scoring mechanisms.

 ## Technical Plan
 The project utilizes Java's object-oriented features, including class inheritance and polymorphism, to create different ball types with specific behaviors.
 The game maintains an array list of ball objects, updating their states and checking for user interactions.